 Brownies, again – Twix Brownies?!?!
 Yes, I know I have a problem!
-I cannot help myself.
+I just can’t help myself.
 But really, I have been thinking about this particular brownie for quite some time now.
-You ask if there was anything wrong with Twix candy bars before they met the brownie.
-Not really, and yet somehow taking the creamy caramel filling, crunchy cookie base, and delicious chocolate topping and combining them with a rich moist brownie layer some how transforms both desserts into one super decadent treat.
-Try them.
-I’m dying to know if you think I’m right!
+Was anything wrong with Twix candy bars before they met the brownie?
+Nope, not really, and yet somehow taking the creamy caramel filling, crunchy cookie base, and delicious chocolate topping and combining them with a rich chewy brownie layer some how transforms both desserts into one super decadent treat.
+Give them a try.
+You’re gonna love them!

 - 1 (12.8 oz.) package of Simply Sandies Shortbread Cookies